Recipe

 2 tbsp organic tea blend Berry Pomp

-2 tbsp Shrub!
-Raspberry Syrup
+2 tbsp Raspberry Syrup

 A handful of frozen berries (raspberries, blackberries, strawberries)